 Simple Central Policy Management

-Users, devices, data center, clouds, and SaaS applications can all be connected to the Meta NaaS.
+Users, devices, data centre, clouds, and SaaS applications can all be connected to the Meta NaaS.
 Administrators set policy rules to the connected resource and the enforcement of policy is done in the cloud.
-As a result, there are no smarts needed on the endpoints, it's just like connecting cables to a global cloud router.
+As a result, there are no smarts needed on the endpoints, it’s just like connecting cables to a global cloud router.

 With Meta NaaS, there is one single location to set up the rules, thereby enabling simple central policy management.
-And there is one single location to collect and analyze the logs coming from all network activity (data plane and management plane).
+And there is one single location to collect and analyse the logs coming from all network activity (data plane and management plane).

 Ways to Connect

 There are multiple options to connect to the Meta NaaS, and the provisioning is easy and quick.
 One way is to install an agent on each of the services, then each application establishes a VPN tunnel direct to the Meta NaaS.